 Make sure you’re doing this in your 401(k) at work

-To have a secure retirement, you want to save a dime out of every dollar you make during your working lifetime.
+To have a secure retirement, you want to save at least a dime out of every dollar you make during your working lifetime.
 That works out to be an effective savings rate of 10%.

 Maybe you’re saving zero right now and 10% seems like a bridge too far.
 Clark has talked about his ‘baby steps’ approach to saving that starts with saving just one penny (1%) out of every dollar you make and gradually stepping it up from there.
 That’s a great way to ease yourself into a savings habit.